WorksApplications/bower-checker/README.md

 ### bower config

-Before using this library, you need to make sure all your bower components decleared in `bower.json` or `component.json` needs to use exactly specified version string, like:
+Before using this library, you need to make sure all your bower components declared in `bower.json` or `component.json` needs to use exactly specified version string, like:

 ```json
 {